Wage Garnishment After a Debt Lawsuit: What the Notice Means and How to Respond

 How much of my paycheck can a credit card debt buyer take?

-For ordinary consumer-debt judgments, federal law caps the deduction at the lesser of twenty-five percent of disposable earnings or the amount by which disposable earnings exceed thirty times the federal minimum wage.
-State law can cap it lower, and a few states do not allow ordinary-creditor wage garnishment at all.
-Disposable earnings means gross pay minus legally required withholdings, not take-home pay after voluntary deductions.
+For most consumer-debt judgments, federal law caps the take.
+The cap is the lesser of two numbers: 25 percent of disposable earnings, or the amount your disposable earnings exceed 30 times the federal minimum wage.
+State law can cap it lower.
+A few states do not allow this kind of garnishment at all.
+Disposable earnings means gross pay minus required withholdings.
+It is not your take-home pay after voluntary deductions.

 Can my Social Security be garnished by a credit card company?

-No, Social Security retirement and disability benefits are protected from garnishment by ordinary creditors under 42 U.S.C. § 407.
-The protection extends to the funds in the recipient's bank account under federal banking regulations, with some limits.
-The protection does not apply against the federal government for tax debt or against child support and alimony orders.
+No. Social Security retirement and disability are protected from regular creditor garnishment under 42 U.S.C. § 407.
+The protection covers the funds in your bank account too, with some limits.
+It does not protect against the federal government for tax debt, and it does not protect against child support or alimony.

 What is the difference between pre-judgment and post-judgment garnishment?

-Post-judgment garnishment happens after a creditor has won a judgment in court and asks the court to enforce that judgment against the consumer's paycheck.
-This is the type that affects most consumers in debt-collection cases.
-Pre-judgment garnishment is rare in consumer cases and requires the creditor to post a bond and provide the consumer with procedural protections including a quick hearing before any wages can be taken.
+Post-judgment garnishment happens after a creditor wins a judgment in court.
+The court then enforces that judgment against your paycheck.
+This is the kind that affects most people in debt cases.
+Pre-judgment garnishment is rare in consumer cases.
+It requires the creditor to post a bond.
+It also gives you a quick hearing before any wages can be taken.

 My wages were already being garnished before I knew about the lawsuit.
 What can I do?

-You may be able to file a motion to vacate the underlying judgment if you were not properly served, if the debt is not yours, or if there are other grounds.
-The procedure has a deadline that starts running from the date of the judgment, not from the date you found out about it.
-Consult a consumer-debt-defense attorney in your state quickly because some grounds have a one-year window.
+You may be able to file a motion to vacate the judgment.
+Common grounds: you were not properly served, the debt is not yours, or the case has other defects.
+The deadline runs from the date of the judgment, not the date you found out.
+Talk to a consumer-debt-defense lawyer in your state quickly.
+Some grounds have a one-year window.

 Can my employer fire me for a wage garnishment?

-Federal law protects employees from being fired because of a single garnishment under 15 U.S.C. § 1674.
-The protection is narrower when there are multiple garnishments from separate underlying debts, and state protections vary.
-If an employer fires an employee because of a single garnishment, the employee may have a federal claim.
+Federal law protects you from being fired because of one garnishment under 15 U.S.C. § 1674.
+The protection is weaker when there are multiple garnishments from separate debts.
+State protections vary.
+If your boss fires you because of one garnishment, you may have a federal claim.

 How do I stop the garnishment?

-The garnishment ends when the underlying judgment is satisfied, when the court orders it stopped because of an exemption claim or a successful motion to vacate, or when the parties settle the underlying judgment.
-Stopping the deduction usually requires action in the court that issued the order, not action with the employer's payroll department.
+It ends when the judgment is paid off.
+It ends when the court orders it stopped.
+That can happen because you claimed an exemption or got the judgment vacated.
+It also ends if you settle the underlying judgment.
+To stop it, you usually have to act in the court that issued the order, not in your payroll office.

 Bottom line

 Wage garnishment looks final when the notice arrives.
 It usually is not.
 The federal cap limits how much can be taken.
-Several categories of income cannot be taken at all.
-State law often layers additional protections.
-The underlying judgment is sometimes challengeable on grounds the consumer can develop with help.
-The deadlines are short, but they exist, and the procedural windows for asserting exemptions and challenging the judgment are usually shorter than the consumer realizes when the notice first arrives.
+Several kinds of income cannot be taken at all.
+State law often adds more shields.
+The judgment is sometimes open to challenge on grounds you can develop with help.
+The deadlines are short.
+But they exist.
+And the windows for claiming exemptions and challenging the judgment are usually shorter than people realize.

 Educational only.
 Not legal advice.I am a Florida trial lawyer, licensed only in Florida.
 I am not licensed in any other state, U.S. territory, or foreign jurisdiction.
 Reading this article does not create an attorney-client, fiduciary, or advisory relationship.
 Wage garnishment law and court procedures vary by state and often by court.
 Verify every rule, deadline, exemption amount, and form against the law where you live and the specific court where your case is pending.
 If you have been served with a garnishment notice and want help, the strongest protection is a consumer-debt-defense attorney licensed in your state.
 The National Association of Consumer Advocates (consumeradvocates.org) and your state bar's referral service are good starting points.
 Federal fee-shifting laws often make this kind of representation affordable.